 Catalog No. 82609-1: Acromag Amplifier for SR20

 Measures UV radiation between 250 and 400 nanometers.
 The measurement includes both UV-A and UV-B radiation to provide a total combined measurement.
 The self-cleaning dome-shaped head prevents water accumulation.
 The sensor head is potted solid to prevent internal condensation in humid environments.
+Uses one analog channel.

 Accuracy: ± 10%

 Photosynthesis is driven by the number of photons between 400 and 700 nm.
 This is called Photosynthetic Photon Flux (PPF) and is measured in μmol m-2 s-1 (micromoles of photons per square meter per second).
 PPF sensors are commonly called quantum sensors because a quantum refers to the amount of energy carried by a photon.
 Uses one analog channel.

 A laser optical sensor is used to detect and measure particulate concentrations up to 100 milligrams per cubic meter.
 The continuous flow optical sensor is combined with purge air to ensure accurate measurements in adverse environments.
 The optical sensor is enclosed with matched electronics and sensor display.
 Built-in calibration function is included.The standard unit is supplied with an internal flow system in a rugged weatherproof housing.
 Inlet assembly includes a built-in heater to prevent moisture penetration and a size selected inlet to allow particle passage without allowing foreign matter to penetrate.
 Power for the heater is regulated, and is only used when moisture is detected.
 Requires serial port.

 Sensitivity: 0.001 mg/ M3